joergschultzelutter/mowas-pwb/README.md

     - DAPNET / hampager.de. __Requires a valid ham radio license.__
     - optional: aprs.fi access key. __Requires a valid ham radio license.__

 - Don't rely on this service's availability.
-When in doubt, always consult other means of communication such as radio / TV broadcasts or cell broadcast messages (once the latter are finally available in Germany - hey, it's been only 20 years since cell broadcasts were invented; don't rush us)
+When in doubt, always consult other means of communication such as radio / TV broadcasts or cell broadcast messages (once cell broadcasts are finally available in Germany - hey, it's been only 20 years since they were invented; don't rush us)

 If you use this program, then you agree to these terms and conditions.
 Thank you.